Skip to Content

 Step 6: Reattach the cover and linkage

-After cleaning the carburetor, you now need to reassemble its parts properly.
+After cleaning the carburetor, you now need to reassemble its parts correctly.
 Reattach the cover and the linkage.
 Place the air filter in its original place.
 Use a screwdriver to tighten the parts of the air filter assembly properly.
+Make sure everything is secured around your carburetor.

 Step 7: Inspecting the carburetor